 Teaching and Learning Committee:

-They work with Ms Hunter and Miss Wallis to support the development of teaching and learning at Ryedale.
+They work with members of the academic team to support the development of teaching and learning at Ryedale.
 They support the school by giving our views about what works for the students and how our learning can be even better.
 This might be by conducting student voice surveys, suggesting new activities and topics or by helping evaluate new and innovative ideas that are introduced in school.

-This group works with Dr Williams to discuss ways we can further support the positive wellbeing of all members of our school community.
+This group works with Miss Zarb to discuss ways we can further support the positive wellbeing of all members of our school community.
 The group supports with assemblies

-We also have Student Ambassadors for Sustainability and Environmental Action.
+We also have Student Ambassadors for Environmental Action.

 Our Year 11 Sports Captains have a passion for sport and are excellent role models both on and off the sporting stage.
 Year 11 Sports Captains take overall responsibility for working alongside the staff member in charge of their house, organising individuals and teams for house matches throughout the year.
 Year 7-10 Sports Captains work alongside and support our Year 11 leaders to organise and lead their house in inter-house sport competitions.